Live Art Development Agency

 Live Art Development Agency, known by its acronym LADA, is an arts organisation and registered charity founded in London in 1999 by Lois Keidan and Catherine Ugwu.
 LADA provides professional advice for artists as well as producing events and publications intended to enhance the understanding of and access to Live Art.
 They are an Arts Council England's National Portfolio Organisations.
-In 2021 Lois Keidan stood down as director, and Barak adé Soleil and Chinasa Vivian Ezugha were appointed as joint Co-Directors.
+In 2021 Lois Keidan stood down as director, and Barak adé Soleil and Chinasa Vivian Ezugha were appointed as joint co-directors.
+LADA has a board of patrons composed of 10 established artists who have contributed significantly to the development of Live Art.

 Activities

 LADA is responsible for funding and co-ordinating Live Art UK, a network for bringing together organisations to support and develop Live Art infrastructures.

 The LADA Study Room is an open access research facility for artists, students, curators, academics and other arts professionals.
 The Study Room houses a collection of more than 8,000 items ranging from theoretical texts to DVDs, videos, CDs and digital files of performance documents and documentation.
 This resource was described by The Independent as one of the UK's 50 best museums and galleries.